-Or, do you WANT to be coached?
+Or, do you approach it from WANTING to be coached?

 At first glance, these questions may seem the same, but they do elicit very different responses.

-I recently asked one of my clients what she wanted to get out of the time together, to which she replied: “I want to understand if I need coaching“.
+I recently asked one of my clients what she wanted to get out of the time together, to which she replied: “I want to understand if I NEED coaching“.

-How interesting that this person had framed coaching as a need as if it were making up for some deficiency or solving a problem that had yet to be identified!
+How interesting that this person had framed coaching as a NEED, as if it were making up for some deficiency or solving a problem that had yet to be identified!

 My curiosity got the better of me, as it often does, and I asked why she had answered in that way?

 “Oh!” she replied, “I guess it stems from when my boss suggested I receive coaching.
-I assumed he thought that I wasn’t at my best.”
+I assumed he thought I wasn’t at my best.”

-I asked her “what if you wanted to be coached?”
+I asked her “what if you WANTED to be coached?”

-However, the real strength of coaching is generative in nature, recognising an individual’s potential and building on a solid performance to support personal and professional growth.
+However, the real strength of coaching is generative in nature, recognising an individual’s potential and building on a solid level of performance to support personal and professional growth.

-So, how do you frame coaching?
+So, how do you frame coaching currently?

-Or, is it a WANT?
+Is it a NEED for you or is it a WANT?